 For the past few years, I have been observing that there’s a bit of similarity between LIC and Bollywood Khans.
 While Khans release their movies on specific festivals like Eid, Diwali, Christmas every year, LIC comes up with its new plan always at the start of the year.
 Not only this, most of the releases and policies, break the records of previous collections, due to high FAN following 🙂

-Well more collection doesn’t mean that it is good for everyone to invest in.
-One need to be sure that it fits into the requirement and help in achieving goals.
+Well, more collection doesn’t mean that it is good for everyone to invest in.
+One needs to be sure that it fits into the requirement and help in achieving goals.

-This time also on 4th January’2016, LIC announced its new insurance Plan with name LIC Jeevan labh.
+This time also on 4th January 2016, LIC announced its new insurance Plan with the name LIC Jeevan labh.
 This is a Participating, non-linked insurance plan, with limited premium benefit features.

-The launch of new plans in the last quarter of Financial year and that too with full page newspaper ads, clearly shows the marketing trick, to gain maximum attention, especially from those who seek to invest for tax saving.
+The launch of new plans in the last quarter of the Financial year and that too with full-page newspaper ads, clearly shows the marketing trick, to gain maximum attention, especially from those who seek to invest for tax saving.
 Though LIC ads say, “LIC hai to kahi aur kyo jaye?”, but does it make sense to invest in LIC Jeevan Labh?
 Let’s review the product first.

 LIC Jeevan Labh – In Short

 LIC Jeevan labh is a non linked, limited premium, with profit endowment assurance plan.
-The limited premium feature in this plan lets you chose among 3 variants of Policy terms, and corresponding Premium paying terms.
-Available Policy terms are 16, 21 and 25 years, and premium paying terms are 10, 15 and 16 respectively.
+The limited premium feature in this plan lets you chose among 3 variants of Policy terms, and the corresponding premium paying terms.
+Available Policy terms are 16, 21, and 25 years, and premium paying terms are 10, 15, and 16 respectively.

 You keep paying the premiums for defined premium paying term, and stay invested till policy term, then you will get maturity benefit as Sum assured plus all accrued reversionary bonuses and final additional bonus ( If any).
 Unfortunately if you die before completion of policy term, then your policy nominee will receive the Sum assured plus all accrued reversionary bonuses.